 - (a) Fractions of units.
 Residential developments required to construct fractions of a unit under this chapter may pay an in-lieu fee in an amount corresponding to the fractional unit, computed by multiplying the in-lieu fee amount determined under subsection (c) below by the fraction. - (b) Qualification for in-lieu fee.
 The developer of a residential development containing twenty-one or more units may elect to pay a fee in-lieu of providing some or all of the required inclusionary units if the developer demonstrates, based on evidence in the record, in connection with the first approval for the residential development, that specific characteristics of the development site, such as lack of access to services, zoning which requires large lot development, or potentially high site maintenance costs, make the site unsuitable for households at the required income levels. - (c) Fee amount.
-Inclusionary fees shall be set forth by Resolution of the Board of Supervisors and shall reflect the findings found in Section 21.03.001(g). - (d) Reduction of fee.
-Developments that provide 100% affordable housing shall have a pro rate reduction of In-Lieu Fee as follows:
+Inclusionary fees shall be set forth by Resolution of the Board of Supervisors and shall reflect the findings found in Section 21.03.001(g). - (d) Time of payment.
+Payment of in-lieu fees shall be made in full to the County prior to issuance of a certificate of occupancy and final inspection, unless an affordable housing agreement otherwise provides.